careyjames/remote-it-help-site/_posts/2025-05-26-it-problem-solving-scientific-method.md

 description: "Discover Carey Balboa's scientific, evidence-based method for IT consulting and complex problem-solving, ensuring reliable and effective tech solutions."
 ---

 In my [IT consulting work](/services.html), my PhD clients have always told me that I naturally follow a process like the scientific method when solving complex technical problems.
 I may not wear a lab coat, but the way I tackle IT issues is essentially scientific.
-By approaching problems in a structured, evidence-based way, I ensure that solutions are reliable and not just based on hunches.
+By approaching problems in a structured, evidence-based way (aligning with [my commitment to ethical service](/about.html)), I ensure that solutions are reliable and not just based on hunches.
 Below, I explain how each stage of the classic scientific method translates into my IT troubleshooting approach, with a few personal tweaks for the consulting world.

 ### 1. Observation